Welcome to the new learningviolin.com, learningviola.com, and learningcello.com!

 In 1999, an adult student of mine showed up to her lesson one day, and announced that she had built me a website.
 All we needed was a domain name.
 In those days we had a broad choice of simple domains, apparently not many music teachers were building their own websites at the time, so learningviolin.com it was.
 My student set the whole thing up, and before long I was getting e-mails and calls from prospective students.
 I was in business!

-In 2004 I decided to teach myself to use DreamWeaver so that I could make my own updates and redesign the site.
-After obsessing over it for months, writing scripts for video lessons and video taping in my dining room, learning how to edit videos in iMovie (anyone remember that one), and adding to the online e-lessons, I had a relatively updated and useful website on learning violin for beginners and intermediate players.
+In 2004 I decided to teach myself to use the DreamWeaver web builder so that I could make my own updates and redesign the site.
+After obsessing over it for months, writing scripts for video lessons and video taping in my dining room, learning how to edit videos in iMovie, I had a relatively updated and useful website on learning violin for beginners and intermediate players.
 I enjoyed the process very much, and probably knew somewhere in my coding hungry brain that this would not be the extent of my web designing days.

-2017, cancer free, and ready to rock this new project!
-I am sooo excited to finally be here, and I feel so lucky to be working on something I love so much.
-This project is all my worlds put together, music, violin, fiddling, strings, writing, designing, coding, and communicating with all you string players, wherever you are in the world.
+2023, 7 years cancer free, several web design projects later, turning back to performing with Know Orchestra, and feeling a good 20 years older than I actually am, here we are with a brand new site focused on curated string music from all over the world.
+I am so excited to finally be here, and I feel so lucky to be working on something I love so much.
+This project is all my worlds put together, writing, designing, coding, and getting excited about all kinds of music, new and old.
 I hope you enjoy!